malekwael229/FocusTube/README.md

 ### 🧠 Behavioral Intervention
 *   **Strict Mode:**
-    *   **YouTube:** Instantly redirects you to the homepage if you try to open a Short.
+    *   **YouTube & Instagram:** Instantly redirects you to the homepage if you try to open a Short/Reel.
-    *   **Instagram & TikTok:** Displays a full-screen overlay, blocking access to Reels and the feed.
+    *   **TikTok:** Displays a full-screen overlay, preventing access to the feed.
 *   **Soft Mode:** Displays a full-screen warning overlay that pauses and mutes the video, requiring a conscious decision to "Watch Anyway."
 *   **Passive Mode:** Disables active blocking while keeping visual cleaning active (unless toggled off).